 CA City: Legal city/town of property.

-Number of Dwelling Units: 1 for single family, 2 or more for multifamily.
+Number of Dwelling Units: 1 for single family (including duplexes and townhomes), 3 or more for multifamily.
+NOTE: Duplexes and townhomes are single family and require a single CF1R for each dwelling unit.

 Zip Code: 5-digit zip code for the project location (used to determine climate zone).